tunahansalih/tunahansalih.github.io/resume.md

 `AUG 2023 - CURRENT`
 __Virginia Tech__
 Research Assistant and Lab Lead
-- Awarded **FAL.ai** research fellowship to work on image and video generation models.
+- Awarded **FAL.ai** research fellowship to work on efficient video diffusion models and distillation.
 - Collaborate with **Google** to implement research findings in closed-source diffusion-based image generation models, leading to publications at **CVPR 2024** and **ICCV 2025**.
 - Awarded **Deloitte Research Fellowship** to investigate mechanistic interpretability of LLMs; developed a method to discover and control implicit model behaviors by learning steering vectors that modify internal activations.
 - Led research on generative models, enhancing diffusion text-to-image, text-to-video, and interpretability methods.